 Fredonia has attracted several business startups to the Fredonia Technology Incubator (FTI) that fit into this cluster.
 They will help support and attract larger companies and create a synergy with Fredonia's well-known academic programs in music, communication, and the performing arts.
+Businesses that allow us to scaffold our academic strengths while enhancing our academic mission are essential to our success.

-FTI has attracted businesses such as Venture Productions, V3 studios, AVtick, and Silicon Wolves.
-Each of these businesses complements and will attract other businesses in our technology/media cluster.
+FTI has attracted businesses such as Venture Productions, Lake Arts, and Orbitist.
+These businesses complement one another and will attract other businesses in our technology/media cluster.
 Venture Productions is a full service provider of highly innovative entertainment that is original and affordable.
 They also provide high quality dramatic education for all ages.
-V3 studio is a full-service creative and marketing agency specializing in video productions and operational management.
-AVtick is an audio and voice-based social media and networking company.
-Finally, Silicon Wolves Computing Society LLC (SWCS) develops high-performance computing systems for advanced workstations and computer gaming solutions.
+Similarly, Lake Arts is involved in original creative productions for film and theatre, and Arc Atlas is a music production company.
+Orbitist has developed a mapping and storytelling app that is being used by nonprofit and government agencies.
 In general, the FTI small-business climate is rich for attracting technology businesses in the visual arts and new social media cluster, including computer gaming companies.